martabal/qbittorrent-exporter/README.md

 go run ./src -e
 ```

-If you want to use an .env file, edit `.env.example` to match your setup, rename it `.env` then run it with :
+If you want to use an .env file, edit `.env.example` to match your setup, rename it `.env` then run it in the same directory.
+If you want to force to use the environment variables use `-e` argument like :

 ```sh
 ./qbittorrent-exporter -e